My Government-Issued Girlfriend Can't Be This Cute!

 Chatter chatter, blah blah, tweet tweet—my high school's lunch breaks were just as monotonous as the background noise.

-Open windows in the crowded classroom invited bright sunlight in, along with chirps from birds outside.
-The back corner desk was my dominion and I sat in it like some anime character while everyone else gathered in their cliques.
+Open windows in the crowded classroom invited bright sunlight in, alongside chirps from birds outside.
+The back corner desk was my dominion, and I sat in it like some anime character while everyone else gathered in their cliques.
+Innocent smiles while people ate looked like sneers.

 Isolation didn't bother me; I was used to being a pariah.
-The hard part was simply being looked at as a pariah.
-Three long years of no significant social connections would soon end—three years of desperation trying to figure out my place in the world.
+The hard part was simply being considered a pariah, like some outcast banished from society.
+Three long years devoid of significant social connections would soon end—three years of desperation trying to figure out my place in the world.

 My black, buttoned-up uniform constricted against my chest as an invisible tightness made taking even small breaths difficult.
 It wasn't the uniform itself, but the school's atmosphere that constantly threatened to choke me out.